foundriesio/docs/source/reference/zephyr-zmp.rst

 contexts.

-After installing the Zephyr microPlatform repositories and build environment, the Zephyr and mcuboot build systems and other tools can be used directly.
+After installing the Zephyr microPlatform repositories and build environment, the Zephyr and MCUboot build systems and other tools can be used directly.
 However, these interfaces can be hard to use when first developing applications.
 For this reason, the Zephyr microPlatform provides a helper script, named ``zmp``, which provides a higher-level interface.